SamMed05/sm_blog/_posts/2021-07-31-how-i-made-experience-musical-video-cover.markdown

 There are many reasons that made me want to do this:
 1. Firstly, I love this song so much, it’s probably my favourite ever (even if it’s difficult to express absolute preferences when it comes to music).
-2. Secondly, sounds like I’m crazy but I’m not 😂, when I was listening to it I was imagining how nice it would have been to see **multiple copies of myself playing every part of every instrument together in synch** in a kind of split-screen video, like I saw in the past in other similar videos and some moments in the Einaudi's live video.
+2. Secondly, when I was listening to it I was imagining how nice it would have been to see **multiple copies of myself playing every part of every instrument together in synch** in a kind of split-screen video, like I saw in the past in other similar videos and some moments in the Einaudi's live video.
 This song was perfect for it because instruments join one after the other (sometimes more than one) in progression.
 3. Lastly, the more I was listening to Experience, the more I was realizing that it wasn't impossible to make, considering also that I already knew how to play the piano and guitar part and so the idea started to seem more and more viable.
 Listening to it made the desire to feel the emotions of playing every instrument to grow in me even more.